zep1994/thomas-matlock/README.md

 # Thomas Matlock Website

-This is a personal website project for Thomas Matlock, built using HTML, CSS, and JavaScript.
+This is my personal website hosted on Render, built using HTML, CSS, and JavaScript (Next.js).

 ## Table of Contents